‘A very good summary life of Bismarck’

 Oliver Kamm, author of Mending the Mind

 ‘Volker Ullrich’s eminently readable biography of Otto von Bismarck is just delightful.
 Packed with quotes and fascinating anecdotes, it paints a vivid and balanced picture of the Iron Chancellor, bringing this complex historical figure to life.
 Ullrich’s concise analysis loses none of its edge in the refreshing brevity.
 His book is a brilliant introduction into the life and times of Germany’s first chancellor.’

 ‘A brilliant, insightful and elegantly written biography of the most influential German of the 19th Century.’

 Roger Moorhouse, author of Poland 1939

-Otto von Bismarck (1815–1898) has gone down in history as the Iron Chancellor, a reactionary and militarist whose 1871 unification of Germany set Europe down the path of disaster to World War One.
-But as this new edition of his accessible biography shows, the real Bismarck was far more complicated.
-A leading historian of nineteenth- and twentieth-century history, Volker Ullrich demonstrates that the ‘Founder of the Reich’ was in fact an opponent of liberal German nationalism.
+Otto von Bismarck (1815–1898) has gone down in history as a reactionary and militarist whose 1871 unification of Germany set Europe down the path of disaster to the First World War.
+But, as this accessible biography shows, the real Bismarck was far more complicated.
+Volker Ullrich demonstrates that the ‘Founder of the Reich’ actually opposed liberal German nationalism.

 © Haus Publishing Ltd. 2022